San Telmo essential free tour: Tango: History and legends, markets and museums

 Tour description

-Then we will arrive at the famous square where we will also take some time to see the market and, maybe, if we are lucky, we will be able to see street tango dancing.
+Then we will arrive at the famous square where we will also take some time to see the market and, perhaps, if we are lucky, we will be able to see street tango dancing.

-We will stop to see the beautiful San Pedro Telmo Church and the Penitentiary Museum (former Women's Prison).
+We will stop to see the beautiful San Pedro Telmo Church and Penitentiary Museum (former Women's Prison).

 I want to help you make the most of your visit to Buenos Aires, the city that never sleeps.